GoogleCloudPlatform/microservices-demo/terraform/README.md

 ## Deploy the sample

-Once you have ensured that all the pre-requisites are met, follow the steps below to create a GKE cluster and deploy the sample application.
+Once you have ensured that all the pre-requisites are met, follow the steps below to create a GKE cluster and deploy the sample application:

 1. Clone the repo:
 `git clone https://github.com/GoogleCloudPlatform/microservices-demo.git`